-Acne is a skin condition that occurs when our face’s hair follicles become clogged with oil and dead skin.
-The disadvantage of acne is that it leaves scars and blemishes on the skin.
+Acne is a skin condition that occurs when our hair follicles become clogged with oil and dead skin cells.

 Table of Contents